 The company also offers services, from iCloud and Apple Pay to its iOS operating system, among others.

-Here are some of the fourth-quarter and annual earnings highlights from Apple’s 2021 fiscal year:
+Here are some of the fourth-quarter and annual earnings highlights from Apple’s first quarter of 2022:

-- Revenue was up 33% for the fiscal year.
+- Revenue was up 11% year over year.

-- Over $24 billion was returned to shareholders during the quarter.
+- Nearly $27 billion was returned to shareholders during the quarter.

 Apple’s Top 10 Shareholders